freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 Now if you think hiring is hard, wait until you hear about the job application process.
 You may already be all-too-familiar with it.
 But here goes...

--   You have to prepare your résumé and CV, making decisions which you will constantly second-guess throughout your job search
+- You have to prepare your résumé or CV.
+Along the way, you will make decisions which you'll constantly second-guess throughout your job search.
 - You have to look around for job openings online, research the employers, and assess whether they're likely to be a good fit for you.
 - Most job openings will lead to webforms where you will have to retype your résumé over and over again, hoping the form doesn't crash due to server errors or JavaScript validation errors.
--   Once you submit these job applications, you have to wait while the employers process your application.
+- Once you submit these job applications, you have to wait while employer process them.
 Some employers receive so many applications that they can't manually review them all.
 (Google alone receives 9,000 applications per day.)
 Employers will use software to filter through applications.
 In-house recruiters [spend an average of 6 seconds looking at each résumé](https://www.freecodecamp.org/news/you-in-6-seconds-how-to-write-a-resume-that-employers-will-actually-read-fd7757740802/).
 Often your application will never even be reviewed by a human.
 - You will likely never hear anything back from the company.
 They have little incentive to tell you why they rejected you (they don't want you to file a discrimination lawsuit).
 If you're lucky, you'll get one of those "We've chosen to pursue other candidates" emails.
 - And all the time you spend applying for these jobs – potentially hours per week – is mentally exhausting and, of course, unpaid.

 Wow.
 So you can see what a nightmare the hiring process is for employers, and especially for job candidates.